mintlu8/bevy_serde_lens/README.md

 [![Docs](https://docs.rs/bevy_serde_lens/badge.svg)](https://docs.rs/bevy_serde_lens/latest/bevy_serde_lens/)
 [![Bevy tracking](https://img.shields.io/badge/Bevy%20tracking-released%20version-lightblue)](https://bevyengine.org/learn/book/plugin-development/)

-Stateful, structural and human-readable serialization crate for the bevy engine.
+Blazingly fast, stateful, structural and human-readable serialization crate for the bevy engine.

 ## Features

 * Stateful serialization and deserialization with world access.
+* Blazingly fast (compared to `DynamicScene`).
 * Treat an `Entity`, its `Component`s and children as a single serde object.
 * Deserialize trait objects like `Box<dyn T>`, as an alternative to `typetag`.
 * Extremely lightweight and modular.
 No systems, no plugins.
 * Supports every serde format using familiar syntax.
 * Serialize `Handle`s and provide a generalized data interning interface.
 * Serialize stored `Entity`s in a safe manner.
-* Significantly faster performance than `DynamicScene`.

 ## Getting Started

-Imagine have a typical `Character` bundle.
+Imagine we have a typical `Character` bundle.

-First we derive `BevyObject`.
+First we derive `BevyObject`:

 ```rust
 #[derive(Bundle, BevyObject)]